← Back to Your IT & Tech Mates

 Guest posting, magic links and account creation

 A poster may be allowed to submit a job request without creating a password account.
 We may send a private token, magic link or tracking link to the poster's email address so they can view request status, provide more information, approve a quote, confirm a session or cancel a request.
-We may require email verification, phone verification, guardian details or other checks before a quote, booking, tutoring session, payment, invoice or provider match is confirmed.
+We may require email verification, phone verification, guardian details or other checks before a quote, booking, tutoring session, payment, invoice or service partner match is confirmed.

 School, tutoring and academic integrity

 Tutoring and study support are for coaching, explanation, confidence-building, technology help, skills development and learning support.
 They must not be used to complete assessed work, impersonate a student, write assignments, take exams, bypass school or university rules, facilitate cheating or provide dishonest academic assistance.
-We may reject, flag or restrict any request that appears to create an academic integrity risk.
+We may reject, hold or restrict any request that appears to create an academic integrity risk.

-Referrals and commissions
+Referrals and referral rewards

-Provider profile, provider showcase and profile pages
+service partner profile, service partner showcase and profile pages

 We may moderate, edit, approve, hide, suspend, remove or restrict any profile, image, logo, badge, review, claim, completed job example, rating or public listing.
 Public profile information must be accurate, lawful, respectful, not misleading and not include private customer information, confidential information, unsafe claims, exaggerated credentials, unauthorised logos or content that infringes another person's rights.